shsagir/play-area-sync/docs/_WIP/object-storage.md

 ## Advanced usage, troubleshooting & quirks

 Still reading?
-Go on digg the details:
+Go on dig the details:

 ### Resetting the secret key